aneldev/dynadux-history-middleware/README.md

 Travel in time with [dynadux](https://github.com/aneldev/dynadux).

-This middleware is offering the Undo/Redo feature.
+This middleware offers the Undo/Redo feature.

 It offers a history limit so it won't explode your memory.